lxriscute0501/SUSTech-Notes-of-CS/README.md

 ## Conclusion

-As a normal SUSTech student who has a middle GPA, lxr can not make sure that every program is 100% correct:( So if you find any problem (it can be some details in code, illogical analysis, or even a wrong grammar), just contact me or contribute to this repository directly.
+As a normal SUSTech student, lxr can not make sure that every program is 100% correct:( So if you find any problem (it can be some details in code, illogical analysis, or even a wrong grammar), just contact me or contribute to this repository directly.
 Wish this could help you, especially who are not in CS major but want to take some CS courses as optional courses!